 Try to make an informed decision on what type of modeling you want to pursue before shaping your modeling portfolio book.
 For example, if you think you’re more the commercial type, then you would want to have more smiling shots in your portfolio.
 Either way, after you meet with an agency, they will most likely put you into a more well-defined category and send you to all sorts of castings suitable for you.

 When it comes to modeling in 2019, you need to be realistic about the stereotypes that are still a big part of the modeling industry.
 Even if the trend is moving towards social inclusion as we see more and more diverse catwalks with models that don’t fit the old 90-60-90 measurements.
 But, not all brands do this and still, the majority will still cast the young, tall, skinny type of model.

 As I previously mentioned, being a successful model in 2019 means more than just another pretty face.
 It seems like many clients take a thorough look over your social media accounts before taking the decision to work with you.
 Social media presence is a big part of the deal.
 And it makes total sense.
 Just think about what all these big brands want besides sales – exposure and awareness.
 Karlie Kloss, for example, is one of the biggest supermodels right now.
 With over 7,8 million followers on Instagram and 700k subscribers on Youtube, she’s sealed a contract with Adidas for quite a few seasons now.

 In some way, you may consider your social media presence as an extension of your modeling portfolio.
+In some cases, you can even add social media buttons right on your portfolio to link others to your profiles.
 Social media gives you the perfect platform to show your personality through snapshots that didn’t make the cut in your portfolio.

 Besides high-class photography, you must think of all the relevant aspects that a client would find useful when going through your portfolio.
 I would recommend you to share information such as height, clothing size, skin tone, eye, hair color, and tattoos.